 Our culture of research and teaching could not happen without award-winning faculty.
-Outstanding research puts some departments among the top 50 in North America and among the top one or two business schools in Canada.
-Faculty awards and accomplishments include:
+Outstanding research puts some departments among the top 50 in North America and among the

 - four 3M Teaching Fellowships.
-No other business school in Canada has more than one. - rank 56th in the world in research by the Financial Times of London's ranking of top 100 business schools; ranked among the top 50 business schools worldwide in terms of research in a recent benchmarking exercise undertaken by the University of British Columbia - 2 National Post Leaders in Management Education Award - Fellow of the Royal Society of Canada - Fellow of the Academy of Management - Distinguished Scholar Award Academy of Management - three Killam Annual Professorships; two Kaplan Awards - U of A Centre of Excellence: Centre for Professional Service Firm Management - Erhan Erkut First Vargo Professor of Teaching
+No other business school in Canada has more than one. - ranked 35th in the world in research by the Financial Times of London's ranking of top 100 business schools; ranked among the top 50 business schools worldwide in terms of research in a recent benchmarking exercise undertaken by the University of British Columbia - 2 National Post Leaders in Management Education Award - Fellow of the Royal Society of Canada - Fellow of the Academy of Management - First Canadian Business School accredited by the AACSB - Distinguished Scholar Award Academy of Management - three Killam Annual Professorships; two Kaplan Awards - U of A Centre of Excellence: Centre for Professional Service Firm Management - Erhan Erkut First Vargo Professor of Teaching